Artemisia II of Caria: Life

+While Artemisia's father is known to have been Hekatomnos, the identity of her mother is less clear.
+There is a possibility that her mother might have been Aba, daughter of Hyssaldomos and a sister of Hekatomnos.
+This view however is challenged by scholars who believe either that the sibling marriages of the Hecatomnids were purely symbolic in nature and that while Ada was attested as his consort, it is not known if she was the mother of Hekatomnos‘ children.

 Artemisia is renowned in history for her extraordinary grief at the death of her husband (and brother) Mausolus.
 She is said to have mixed his ashes in her daily drink, and to have gradually pined away during the two years that she survived him.
 She induced the most eminent Greek rhetoricians to proclaim his praise in their oratory; and to perpetuate his memory she built at Halicarnassus the celebrated Mausoleum at Halicarnassus, listed by Antipater of Sidon as one of the Seven Wonders of the Ancient World and whose name subsequently became the generic term for any splendid sepulchral monument.

-Artemisia is known for commanding a fleet and played a role in the military-political affairs of the Aegean after the decline in the Athenian naval superiority.
+Artemisia is known for commanding a fleet and played a role in the military-political affairs of the Aegean after the decline in Athenian naval superiority.
 The island republic of Rhodes objected to the fact that a woman was ruling Caria.
 Rhodes sent a fleet against Artemisia without knowing that her deceased husband had built a secret harbour.
 Artemisia hid ships rowers, and marines and allowed the Rhodians to enter the main harbour.
 Artemisia and her citizens met the Rhodians at the city walls and invited them into the city.
 When the Rhodians began exiting their ships, Artemisia sailed her fleet through an outlet in the sea and into the main harbour.
 She captured empty Rhodian ships, and the Rhodian men who disembarked were killed in the marketplace.
 Artemisia then put her men on the Rhodian ships and had them sail back to Rhodes.
 The men were welcomed in the Rhodian harbour and they took over Rhodes.

-Polyaenus, in the eighth book of his work Stratagems, mentions that when Artemisia (he may have been referring to Artemisia I, but more probably Artemisia II) wanted to conquer Latmus, she placed soldiers in ambush near the city and she, with women, eunuchs and musicians, celebrated a sacrifice at the grove of the Mother of the Gods, which was about seven stades distant from the city.
+Polyaenus, in the eighth book of his work Stratagems, mentions that when Artemisia (he may have been referring to Artemisia I, but more probably Artemisia II) wanted to conquer Latmus, she placed soldiers in ambush near the city and she, with women, eunuchs and musicians, celebrated a sacrifice at the sacred grove of the Mother of the Gods, which was about seven stades distant from the city.
 When the inhabitants of Latmus came out to see the magnificent procession, the soldiers entered the city and took possession of it.

 Other monuments

 Another celebrated monument was erected by Artemisia in Rhodes to commemorate her conquest of the island.
-The Rhodians, after regaining their liberty, made it inaccessible, whence it was called in later times the Abaton (άβατον).
+The Rhodians, after regaining their liberty, made it inaccessible, whence it was called in later times the Abaton (άβατον) which means "Do not tread" or "inaccessible".
+This bronze statue portrays Artemisia in the act of branding the personification of the island of Rhodes, potentially represented by the goddess Rhodos.